 Ready for a DIY project to organize the junk that collects on your kids' beds?
 This step-by-step Bunk Bed Bookshelf Tutorial will have you cleaned up in no time!
 If you've been looking for bookshelves for kids, you've come to the right place.

 I have heard that some kids sleep with teddy bears.
 Mine sleep with books!
 They love to read in bed, but they don't love to put the books away.
 As a result, books get smashed and bent up, and sometimes I wonder how the kids even find room to sleep!
 When you combine that with stuffed animals, things can get pretty crazy.
 When we got bunk beds, I decided it was time for things to change.

-Thanks to great tutorials all over the web (I used this one from Frugal Home Designs the most), my dad (who helped me build), and my hubby (who helped me put the shelves up), I created this solution:
+Thanks to great tutorials all over the web, my dad (who helped me build), and my hubby (who helped me put the shelves up), I created this solution:

 Forward-facing, pocket-style bookshelves for kids bunk beds